Getting Your Baby to Sleep Through the Night

 Why I Took a Baby Sleep Course to Help with Baby Sleep Problems

 Neither of my kids is what you would call a good sleeper.
-But my youngest could set records.
-She did not sleep through the night once until she was nearly 2 years old.
+But my youngest could set records. my little one did not sleep through the night once until nearly 2 years old.
 Those were some long nights, my friends.

-Even when she sleeps through the night she wakes up at the earliest of ungodly early hours.
+Even when my toddler sleeps through the night she wakes up at the earliest of ungodly early hours.
 Still today at 2.5 this is true.